-Supported by NSF collaborative research grants, the REDPAR team (MACH at Rose-Hulman and CERSE at UW) are conducting participatory action research (PAR) with change agents who are engaged in making change on their campuses through the NSF Revolutionizing Engineering Departments (RED) Program.
+Supported by NSF collaborative research grants, the REDPAR team (MACH at Rose-Hulman and CERSE at UW) has conducted participatory action research (PAR) with change agents who are engaged in making change on their campuses through the NSF Revolutionizing Engineering Departments (RED) Program.
 The PAR approach is intended to be a collaborative, self-reflective, and empowering inquiry undertaken by both researchers and participants.
 The RED grant recipients are disciplinary experts, but they may have not been equipped with the knowledge, skills, and abilities that research suggests are essential for effective change management.

 REDPAR produces a range of traditional and non-traditional professional products, including journal articles, conference papers and posters, workshops, and tip sheets.

 Ideas and findings have been presented at ASEE, the NSF EEC grantees conference, CoNECD, the World Engineering Forum, and FIE.

 Kerice Doten-Snitker, Cara Margherio, Elizabeth Litzler, Ella Ingram, and Julia Williams.
 “Developing a Shared Vision for Change: Moving toward Inclusive Empowerment.”
 Research in Higher Education 62 (206-229).
 DOI: 10.1007/s11162-020-09594-9 preprint on OSF